Japanese Grand Prix: Alain Prost versus Ayrton Senna

 The 1990 event proved to be just as controversial as the 1989 event.
 Senna and Prost were once again first and second in the championship – the two men had won 37 of the past 46 Formula One championship races.
 But the roles had been reversed: the championship situation for Prost was the same as Senna's in the previous year.
 The Frenchman needed to win both of the final two races to defend the title.
 The race also was without defending champion Nannini, as his career ended just days after a helicopter crash.
 As shown in a video of the pre-race drivers' briefing, the drivers were discussing what was to be done if a car was in a dangerous position at the Casio Chicane.
 Senna was appalled at what he saw as a ridiculous interpretation of badly thought-out rules – and he walked out of the meeting as it was taking place.
-Senna qualified on pole position, three-tenths ahead of Prost, now driving for Ferrari, who had the next most competitive package that year behind McLaren.
+Senna qualified on pole position, three-tenths of a second ahead of Prost, now driving for Ferrari, who had the next most competitive package that year behind McLaren.
 Senna requested to change the grid positions in order to move pole position to the cleaner left side of the road, where the racing line was.
 This was granted, but Balestre intervened and reverted the grid positions back to their original locations, meaning pole position would be on the dirty right side of the track, where all the bits of tire rubber had been thrown from the tires by the Formula One cars.
 This meant Senna was off the racing line and it would be more difficult for him to make a better start.
 Frustrated and angry, Senna mimicked Prost's statement of the previous year saying he would not move over if Prost attempted to overtake in the first corner.
 Senna started from pole, with Prost second (albeit on the racing line).
 Prost got ahead of Senna – but the more powerful Honda engine in Senna's McLaren meant that he was able to make up a bit of ground.
 Prost moved over to take the racing line, but Senna dived into the corner to Prost's right to pass him – and as a result he hit the side of Prost's Ferrari.
 Both cars went straight on and both drivers sped through the gravel trap at 160 mph (260 km/h) and crashed into the tyre wall at the end of the run-off area.
 Senna and Prost were both unhurt, and neither driver bothered to check to see if the other was okay.
 This accident meant that Senna won his second world Drivers' Championship.
-The crash looked somewhat dubious, and nothing was done to Senna by the FIA; because they had done nothing to Prost in 1989 for crashing to Senna, they could not do anything to Senna either, with the collision being declared a "racing incident" in the end.
+The crash looked somewhat dubious, and nothing was done to Senna by the FIA.
+Because they had done nothing to Prost in 1989 for crashing to Senna, they could not do anything to Senna either, with the collision being declared a "racing incident" in the end.
 Furious and disgusted, Prost later described Senna as "a man without value".
-Both drivers have been accused of crashing into the other deliberately and thus the two situations as well as their comments after both incidents have tainted both drivers' reputations in the eyes of most but die-hard fans.
-Benetton driver Nelson Piquet won his first race in 3 years after Gerhard Berger went off and Nigel Mansell's Ferrari failed in the pits after a pit stop, and Piquet's new teammate Roberto Moreno finished 2nd.
+Both drivers have been accused of crashing into the other deliberately and thus the two situations as well as their comments after both incidents have tainted both drivers' reputations in the eyes of all but the most die-hard fans.
+Benetton driver Nelson Piquet won his first race in 3 years after Gerhard Berger went off, Nigel Mansell's Ferrari failed in the pits after a pit stop, and Piquet's new teammate Roberto Moreno finished 2nd.